⚠ High Risk

 Vendor / Invoice Fraud

 A scammer compromises a vendor’s email account or spoofs their domain and sends a fraudulent invoice or updated banking details notice.
-Payments are redirected without the legitimate vendor’s knowledge.
-Vendor email compromise attacks rose 66% in 2024, and research found that 72% of employees engaged with test vendor impersonation emails, making this among the most successful attack types.
+Payments are redirected to the attacker’s account without the legitimate vendor’s knowledge.
+The FTC flagged fake invoice scams targeting small businesses specifically in May 2026, noting that scammers send invoices for products or services never ordered, counting on busy staff to pay without checking.

-What to do: Any change to payment instructions from a vendor must be verified by calling the vendor at a number you already have on file.
-Never use a number provided in the email.
+What to do: Any change to payment instructions from a vendor must be verified by calling at a number you already have on file.
+Verify any unexpected invoice against your purchase records before paying.
+Never use contact information provided in the invoice itself.

 ⚠ High Risk